mTorrendell/CODE-techwriting/user-story.md

-As a **museum shop manager**, I want to see how visitor behavior from ticketing and footfall connects to retail sales, so that I can make better decisions about product placement, inventory and timing — without manually combining data from multiple tools.
+As a **museum shop manager**, I want to see how visitor behavior from ticketing and footfall connects to retail sales, so that I can make better decisions about product placement, inventory and timing, without manually combining data from multiple tools.

 ---